Impact of the COVID-19 pandemic on ice hockey

-The COVID-19 pandemic has caused disruption to ice hockey across the world, mirroring its impact across all sports.
-Across the world and to varying degrees, events and competitions have been cancelled or postponed.
+The COVID-19 pandemic caused disruption to ice hockey around the world, mirroring its impact across all sports.
+Around the world and to varying degrees, events and competitions were cancelled or postponed.

 International competitions

 The IIHF Women's World Championship, IIHF World Championship Division IV and Women's Ice Hockey World Championships were all cancelled by the International Ice Hockey Federation due to the coronavirus.
 The federation also cancelled the 2020 event of one of its two official junior world championship tournaments, the IIHF World U18 Championship.
 On 21 March, IIHF publicly announced that the senior men's world championships had also been cancelled.

 The 2021 World Junior Ice Hockey Championships were played behind closed doors.
 Belarus was pulled as a co-host of the 2021 men's world championship due to political instability and COVID-19 concerns, and the event was hosted solely by Latvia.
 It was played behind closed doors until partway through the event, when a limited number of fully-vaccinated spectators were allowed to attend.

 The 2021 IIHF Women's World Championship was cancelled by authorities in its host of Nova Scotia, Canada.
 The tournament was postponed to later in the year and moved to Calgary, where it was played behind closed doors.

 Concerns over Omicron variant led to the cancellation of multiple IIHF tournaments in December 2021.
 The IIHF cancelled all tournaments scheduled for January 2022, including the 2022 IIHF World Women's U18 Championship for the second year in a row.
 The decision led to criticism by players and officials for stifling the growth of women's hockey, especially as the men's 2022 World Junior Ice Hockey Championships were still going on as scheduled.
 After multiple games were declared a forfeit due to positive tests, the IIHF cancelled the 2022 World Junior Ice Hockey Championships on 29 December 2021.